FF-Projects-HQ/docs.kalopsiaxr/MAINTENANCE/ABOUT/KXR_MNT_What_Is_Not.md

 But it is not a **product / area visualization or marketing focused "render engine"** such as VRAY, Autodesk Arnold, Autodesk VRED, Marmoset Toolbag, Keyshot, Lumion or Twinmotion.

 This is a technical stuff training software which focus on maintenance department.
 We are going to (absolutely) add new and standalone simulation editors to our ecosystem for targeting other technical departments.
-Because we think becoming master in specific subjects is better than becoming jack of all trades master of none if we speak about single software.
+Because we think becoming master in specific subjects is better than becoming **jack of all trades but master of none** if we speak about single software.

 **For this reason, we deprecated these features.
 You can see additional explanations about relative feature.**
 + **Shadows.**